Rock Ferry: History

 In 1910, the Olympian Gardens were opened adjacent to the Royal Rock Hotel.
 These pleasure gardens were considered a great attraction and customers travelled from the whole of Wirral and, using the nearby ferry terminal, from Liverpool.
 The gardens hosted classical piano concerts and also slapstick comedy shows, with performers including Arthur Askey and Tommy Handley.
 At times the gardens held a prestige similar to the more famous Vauxhall Gardens in London.
 Shows were held in a large tent set amongst the trees and shrubs of land owned by Charles Boult.
 The gardens closed in the late 1920s after Mr Boult's death.

-The decline of local industries in the 1950s took its toll.
+The decline of local industries in the early part of the 20th century took its toll.
 Rock Ferry's original wealthy inhabitants had for a long time been moving away from the area to areas such as Caldy or West Kirby.
-Many of the splendid buildings were turned into flats, or simply abandoned.
-This decline was reflected in the loss of the Royal Rock Hotel, as well as many of the shops in the Old Chester Road and Bedford Road; whereas before Bedford Road had supported a wine merchant, a jeweller, two tailors, three banks, and two bookshops, most shops stood vacant.
+Many of the "big houses" of Rock Ferry were converted into flats or demolished to make way for new housing developments.
+This decline was reflected in the loss of the Royal Rock Hotel, as well as many of the shops in the Old Chester Road and Bedford Road; whereas before Bedford Road had supported a wine merchant, a jeweller, two tailors, three banks, and two bookshops, most shops stood vacant and Rock Ferry itself was viewed as a case study for urban decay.
 Large-scale regeneration work in the 1990s, which involved the demolition or restoration of many derelict properties, and the building of new housing, means that the area has improved considerably, although many buildings of considerable character have been lost.

 As of 2022, a new £13 million park is being constructed which will link Rock Ferry with Bidston Dock.
 Known as Dock Branch Park, it will provide a mile–long pedestrian and cycle corridor between the two locations, as well as providing land for 1,000 homes and a new venue for Wirral Transport Museum.